We live in an era of souped-up super-creams promising complexion transformation, one cream does all if you can multi-task, so can your cream!

 To make a good cream everything has to work together for a common goal.
-Ideally a desired goal is that all ingredients should have double or triple benefits.
-So therefore a cream with just peptides is not good enough, or a cream with 60 or 70 ingredients is not good enough either as Louise has pointed out – not all of them can work in conjunction with one another to achieve ultimate results.
+Ideally, the desired goal is that all ingredients should have double or triple benefits.
+So, therefore, a cream with just peptides is not good enough, or a cream with 60 or 70 ingredients is not good enough either as Louise has pointed out – not all of them can work in conjunction with one another to achieve ultimate results.

 Use this code MU054 when ordering online at David Deans for your free full-sized product gift worth up to $90